stark4192/stark4192/README.md

-- 👋 Hi, I’m @stark4192
+- 👋 Hi, I’m Monsoon Maurya
-- 👀 I’m interested in data management
-- 🌱 I’m currently learning dbms
-- 💞️ I’m looking to collaborate on sql

-- I lost in technical world, will you save me pleaseeeeee.......

 <!---
 stark4192/stark4192 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.